paperless-ngx/paperless-ngx/docs/configuration.rst

     If not specified, ``pdfa`` is used.
 Remember that paperless also keeps the original input file as well as the archived version.

+PAPERLESS_OCR_PAGES=<num>
+    Tells paperless to use only the specified amount of pages for OCR.
+Documents with less than the specified amount of pages get OCR'ed completely.

+    Specifying 1 here will only use the first page.

+    When combined with ``PAPERLESS_OCR_MODE=redo`` or ``PAPERLESS_OCR_MODE=force``,
+    paperless will not modify any text it finds on excluded pages and copy it verbatim.

+    Defaults to 0, which disables this feature and always uses all pages.

 PAPERLESS_OCR_IMAGE_DPI=<num>
     Paperless will OCR any images you put into the system and convert them